 The connection between your food and acne

-Food and digestion: the master key to acne and greying
+Food and digestion: the master key in an ayurvedic acne treatment plan

 - Reduce the intensity of Pitta by reducing Pitta increasing foods: – eliminate or reduce highly salty, highly spicy and highly sour foods which include: